Contractor reviewing project financing on a construction site

 Match products to the gap.

 Equipment gap = equipment financing.
 Materials/payroll gap = working capital or line of credit.
 Receivables gap = invoice factoring.
-Shop/yard = SBA 504.
+Shop/yard = commercial real estate financing.

 5